-What undergirds Gulen's call to hizmet is the interpretation that he arrived at by the 1980s of Islam in general and Sufism in particular: that if one's goal is to achieve oneness with the One, then the means for doing so are not limited to prayer, meditation, the interior paths of spiritual jihad-although one's own internal spiritual jihad (as opposed to argument and violence with others) is the only form of jihad with which one should be preoccupied, he has commented-but to actively loving God's creatures, in all of whom, by definition, God may be found.
+This practical understanding of the world and its complex issues coincided, not surprisingly, with the interpretation that he arrived at by the same time, as a person of spiritual piety, of Islam in general and Sufism in particular: that if one's goal is to achieve oneness with the One, then the means for doing so are not limited to prayer, meditation, the interior paths of spiritual jihad- although one's own internal spiritual jihad (as opposed to argument and violence with others) is the only form of jihad with which one should be preoccupied, as he has commented-but to actively loving God's creatures, in all of whom, by definition, God may be found.

-There is no contradiction between being a devout Muslim, as he and most of those inspired by him are (he has inspired many non-Muslims, as well), and being a devout muslim dedicated to others from all walks of life, or of being a devout muslim devoted to others from other faith traditions: even atheists, Gulen has noted, are doing the work of God and reflect love from and toward God when they engage in hizmet, even if they do not think of their actions as associated with God.
+There is no contradiction between being a devout Muslim, as he and most of those inspired by him are (he has inspired many non-Muslims, as well), and being a devout muslim dedicated to others from all walks of life, or of being a devout Muslim devoted to others from other faith traditions: even atheists engaged in active world-transforming actions, Gulen has noted, are doing the work of God and reflect love from and toward God when they engage in hizmet, even if they do not think of their actions as associated with God.

-He writes:
+He has written: